Are you going through a separation/divorce?

 What does it mean to hold space for divorce?

-Amy Wright Glenn applies key insights drawn from her studies of grief, loss, and death ~ to the topic of divorce.
+In three 2-hour pre-recorded modules, Amy Wright Glenn applies key insights drawn from her studies of grief, loss, and death ~ to the topic of divorce.
 Amy wrote her second book while going through a divorce and will apply aspects of wisdom gained from her own journey with research-based studies on the subject of the endings of committed relationships.